cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 ### Weapons

 Under weapons the different offensive systems are filed and listed.
-These can be different self porpelled munition, mines, drones, and projectile weapons.
+These can be different self propelled munition, mines, drones, and projectile weapons.

 ### Emergency Repair Systems

 In case of damage to a vessel it can be equipped with emergency repair systems.
-These systems are things like automatic puncture sealing, repair drones, redundancy systems, fire controll, and a multitude of other components offering added security for the vessels inhabitants.
+These systems are things like automatic puncture sealing, repair drones, redundancy systems, fire control, and a multitude of other components offering added security for the vessels inhabitants.

 These systems are not without limits.
-They have a certain amount of replacement parts and bots, limitis on reaction speed.
+They have a certain amount of replacement parts and bots, limits on reaction speed.

 So a Emergency Repair system has three parameters.

-The first is the number of StE Points it can repair bofore needing to be refilled and maintained.
+The first is the number of StE Points it can repair before needing to be refilled and maintained.

 The second is the efficiency using a modifier on the needed
-\<Hardware\> check.
+<Hardware> check.
 This can be positive or negative.

 The third is the speed of the system, limiting the number of StE that can be repaired in a single Check.